eeyun/bldr-resource/README.md

 ### `in`: Get list of all packages in a bldr job group
 Will create an object list that consists of all of the packages that have been built in a bldr job group

+## Attribution
+This resource borrows very very heavily from starkandwayne/habitat-resource